Chachoengsao province: Geography

 Neighboring provinces are (from north clockwise) Prachinburi, Sa Kaeo, Chanthaburi, Chonburi, Samut Prakan, Bangkok, Pathum Thani, and Nakhon Nayok.
 It has a short coastline on the Gulf of Thailand.

 The western part of the province is the low river plain of the Bang Pa Kong River, which is used extensively for farming rice.
 To the east is hillier terrain, with an average elevation of more than 100 metres.
 In Tha Takiap District is the Khao Ang Rue Nai Wildlife Sanctuary with an area of 674,352 rai ~ 1078 km2.
 The total forest area in the province is 804 km² or 15.5 percent of provincial area.

+Wildlife sanctuary

+There is one wildlife sanctuary, along with three other wildlife sanctuaries, make up region 2 (Si Racha) of Thailand's protected areas.